Vendor performance metrics: How measure supplier success

 Strategic value vs. transactional dependency

-Strategic value compares a vendor’s long-term strategic importance to their level of operational involvement.
-It helps distinguish between easily replaceable vendors and those critical to core operations.
+Strategic value compares a vendor’s long-term importance to its level of operational involvement.
+This helps you distinguish between easily replaceable vendors and those critical to your business continuity.

 How to capture and analyze vendor data effectively